IceMaD/ceyd-css/README.md

 # Reset scope

 To avoid frustrating inheritance like font-size or text-align, every component must reset cascading styles on its declaration.
-Ceyd CSS provide a silent class (`%scope-reset`) and a [helper](#include-componentmy-component) for this purpose.
+CEYD CSS provides a silent class (`%scope-reset`) and a [helper](#include-componentmy-component) for this purpose.

 # Conventions